wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 ### Timeout waiting for response in events

-An event polling implementation can use a standard timeout formula where 12 arbitration bits are expected (4 priority marker bits and 8 `slave_id` bits).
+An event polling implementation can use a standard timeout formula where 12 arbitration bits are expected (4 priority marker bits and 8 `server_id` bits).
 In practice, you can use a hack that allows you to reduce this time.

 Let us recall that in arbitration bit 0 is dominant (read: higher priority).
 The recessive bit (1) is not actually sent to the bus during arbitration.

 In fact, the response timeout is the time from sending the request until the first character is received on the bus, which can be either the dominant arbitration bit or the start of the message.
-In `slave_id` arbitration, the most significant bits (MSB) will appear first.
+In `server_id` arbitration, the most significant bits (MSB) will appear first.

-`slave_id` in Modbus is a value from 1 to 247.
+`server_id` in Modbus is a value from 1 to 247.

 - for values from 1 to 127, the binary record in 8 bits begins with `0` => we will receive the first character on the bus in the fifth arbitration window (the first 4 bits are behind the priority marker);
 - for values from 128 to 191, the binary entry begins with `10` => the first character - into the sixth arbitration window;